Major

 Improvement

-When creating or updating many objects, an SQL batch could be generated in which not only the attributes of one object but the attributes of several objects can be stored.
+When creating or updating many objects, an SQL batch could be generated in which not only the attributes of one object but also the attributes of several objects can be stored.

 Test